-The .TFD files were imported into WellCAD then depth shifted and merged accordingly, including existing OBI logs from the top 100 m section provided by NWMO.
+The .TFD files were imported into WellCAD then depth shifted and merged accordingly.
 For the primary log data curves, an interpolation function was applied to remove data spikes and gaps smaller than 1 m, while for the Optical Image logs, the Interpolate Bad Traces algorithm was run to remove blank traces.
 The logs were shifted to correct for the After-Survey Depth Error (ASDE), recorded in the relevant Record of Geophysical Logging field notes.
 The logs, once drift corrected and referenced to the corrected depth, were then exported as .WCA files.